Suicide prevention training

 Our evidence

-Our training is based on academic research, evidence, and best practice, with a focus on real-life experiences.
+Our training is based on academic research, evidence, and best practice, with a focus on lived experience.

 Why choose Storm Skills Training?

 We take what we learn from research, best practice, and lived experience to create our training.
-We then work with teams and individuals to enhance skills to use this effectively in a conversation with someone in distress – including engagement, assessment, formulation, and safety planning.
+We then work with teams and individuals to enhance skills to use this effectively in a conversation with someone in distress using a person-centred approach – including engagement, holistic assessment, formulation, and personalised safety planning.

 Our evidence-based training methodologies give frontline team members the opportunity to practice, reflect, and give and receive feedback on skills in a safe and supportive learning environment.
 We use the highest standard of skills development, which includes filmed skills practice for the more advanced levels of our courses.